rangaraju-kalidindi/payment-service/README.md

 ## Features
 - Create and validate payments with associated account details
 - Query payments with filters on currency and minimum amount
-- Custom validation exceptions and error handling
+- Validation exceptions and error handling
 - JPA entities and repositories for persistence
 - Unit tests covering controller endpoints